Kotti/Kotti/docs/index.rst

   kotti.includes = kotti_twitter.include_profile_widget

-kotti_twitter also asks us to configure the Twitter widget itself, so we add some more lines:
+kotti_twitter also asks us to configure the Twitter widget itself, so we add some more lines right where we were:

 .. code-block:: ini